You know what it's like to sit through a bad presentation – slides packed with dense text and cheesy transitions leaving

 It's all very special and next-generation, and it's certainly easy enough to get some brilliant looks out of Prezi's online presentation tools, but there are some big downsides too.
 Primarily, the free edition makes all of your presentations public by default, presumably to discourage business users from exploiting the tool without paying for it.

 There's a secondary negative too: many people, faced with Prezi's sometimes unpredictable movements, find themselves becoming somewhat seasick when watching particularly active presentations.
-Be careful with your movements, and watch a few of the advice videos on so you're sure you're doing it right.
+Be careful with your movements, and watch a few of the advice videos on Prezi's site so you're sure you're doing it right.